lelegard/cryptobench/README.md

 carry on addition (and maybe other instructions, still to be tested) has a nefarious impact on the instruction throughput, even though the other instructions execute on a distinct pipeline and do not use the carry.
+This is new and did not exist in the Neoverse N1.

 The impact on the real code sequence in OpenSSL is slightly less important but still by 30%.
 This sequence is likely executed less often than the sequence of MUL UMULH.
 Thus, the macroscopic effect on RSA is less noticeable.

+In the meantime, the Apple M1 maintains a consistent execution throughput, regardless of the combinations of instructions.